 The choice between direct and indirect quotes depends on the convention used in a particular country or region or where you are.
 It’s important to understand these conventions when trading or dealing with foreign exchange rates.

 Or let us look at a different example.
-When you do shopping at your local supermarket, the prices are expressed in your home currency.
+When you are shopping at your local supermarket, the prices are expressed in your home currency.
 You can easily calculate how much you pay for everyday items.
 However, when you travel abroad, it takes a moment to convert local prices in your head.
 Can you relate?
 The concept behind exchange rate quotes is similar.
 Now, let us consider someone from Australia.
-Both the US dollar and the euro are foreign currencies for them.
-To avoid confusion, the professional forex market follows conventions for making and requesting quotes.
-But remember, there’s no consistent use of direct and indirect quoting conventions across the entire forex market.

 What Are The Most Common Forex Market Conventions For Denoting Currencies?

 The exhibit below shows conventions for major currencies.
-It displays the actual ratio of the price currency per unit of the base currency and the market terms used for each currency pair
+It displays the actual ratio of the price currency per unit of the base currency and the market terms used for each currency pair.

-Base/Price Currency Code | Name Convention | Trader’s Slang |
+Currency Pair | Convention | Trader's Slang |

 ---|---|---|